EngDePal/REST_AI_Server/README.md

             The core method of the application, similar to a main.py file this is used during the command confimation to execute the app logic and generate a new command
             Takes in a state
             Returns a command and a state

+   It is important to understand that a plug-in can consist of several modules.
+   However, it is necessary to have a main file, which only includes one class serving as the proper implementation of the interface.
+   This file must be named with the "telepath_" prefix in mind, in order to allow discovery by the robot logic manager.
+   Place the application somewhere inside the "plugin" directory or a subdirectory inside.

     What is a command?
         Commands include all information necessary for the robot to execute certain pre-defined behaviour